AlibabaCloudDocs/cfw/intl.en-US/Toolbox/Packet capture.md

 ## Limits

 Enterprise Edition and Ultimate Edition of Cloud Firewall support the packet capture feature.
 The free trial edition and Premium Edition do not support this feature.
-Each Alibaba Cloud account has a quota of 200 packet captures per day.

 ## Procedure